-A 36 year Cleveland City Council veteran, Councilman Michael D. Polensek has had the honor to serve Council since 1978, serving 11 terms as Ward 8’s representative.
-He is the “Dean” of Cleveland City Council and has represented Cleveland’s Ward 11 since January 1982, prior to that he represented Ward 8 in the Collinwood and Nottingham communities.
+A 36 year Cleveland City Council veteran, Councilman Michael D. Polensek has had the honor to serve Council since 1978, serving 11 terms as a representative.
+He is the “Dean” of Cleveland City Council and has represented Cleveland’s Ward 11 since January 1982, prior to that he represented Ward 26 in the Collinwood and Nottingham communities.
 In January 2014, he was sworn in to Ward 8, which includes North Shore Collinwood, Collinwood Village, and the eastern section of the Glenville neighborhood.

 Councilman Polensek has a consistent record of progressive civic leadership and is instrumental in development of the Ward 8 community.
 He served as President of City Council from 1999 to 2002.
 In that position, he worked diligently for his community as well as to create a legislative body that provided strong leadership for all of Cleveland’s neighborhoods.
 Through his leadership, Council created the Neighborhood Equity Fund, which targeted $21 million for neighborhood development projects in each Council Ward.

 As a Council Member, Councilman Polensek fulfills his obligation to the people of his community by working with the City’s Administration to ensure that the best services are provided to Ward 8.
 He is proud to be able to serve the neighborhood where he was born and raised and is honored to be able to continue to make a difference in the Ward 8 community.

 Councilman Polensek serves is a member of the Safety, Workforce and Community Benefits and Utilities committees.